SeisSol/SeisSol/Documentation/environment-variables.rst

 --------------------------------------------

 On SuperMUC-NG, we recommend using SeisSol with async output in thread mode.
-That is SeisSol should be compiled with :code:`-DCOMMTHREAD=ON`, and then run with the environment variables proposed below.
 Also, we recommend using hyperthreading capabilities (that is using 96 CPUs instead of 48.
 2 threads out of 96 are used as communication threads).
 Here are some proposed environment variables, to be added prior to invoking SeisSol in your batch file: